FA Cup: Wigan v Southampton quarter-final live on BBC One

 Manchester United's home match against Brighton will start at 19:45 on Saturday, 17 March.

-Swansea, who beat Sheffield Wednesday 2-0 in Tuesday's fifth-round replay, will welcome the winners of Wednesday's replay between Tottenham and Rochdale on a date to be confirmed.
+One the same day, Swansea, who beat Sheffield Wednesday 2-0 in Tuesday's fifth-round replay, will welcome Tottenham at 12:15 after Spurs came through a replay against Rochdale 6-1.

 Quarter-finals